exercism/javascript/reference/keywords/import.md

 const allExports = require('module-name'); // Loads all exports for access via `allExports.namedExport`
 ```

-This was the primarily way of importing modules in Node.js, but current versions also understand the newer ECMAScript version as described above.
+This was the primary way of importing modules in Node.js, but current versions also understand the newer ECMAScript version as described above.
 Read more on modules on the [module page][concept-module].

 ## Where to use